-Sample Zanzibar Cuisine: Restaurants, Dishes and Ingridients
+Sample Stone Town Zanzibar Cuisine: Restaurants, Dishes and Ingredients

-Visitors can drink alcohol in Zanzibar, and it’s widely accepted tourists drink at resorts or in hotels.
+Visitors can drink alcohol in Zanzibar, and it’s widely accepted that tourists drink at resorts or in hotels.
 Drinking isn’t commonplace, so there aren’t many bottle stores in the actual town.
 Many local restaurants won’t serve alcohol.

 Both alcohol and food are reasonably priced in Stone Town.
 The cost of items in resorts and hotels tends to be more expensive than in the markets, so prices vary.
-An average meal costs $5,00 from street vendors, while a meal in an expensive restaurant can cost $10-$15.
+An average meal costs about $5,00 from street vendors, while a meal in an expensive restaurant can cost from $10-$15.
 A price of an East African beer is usually about $2.

-Photograph Stone Town’s Famous Doors
+Photograph Stone Town Zanzibar's Famous Doors

 Stone Town is famous for its beautifully designed doors.
 Around every corner is heavy wooden doors with intricately carved patterns.
 There are estimated to be over 550 uniquely carved doors in Stone Town.
 Like carpets in the Middle East and window frames in Indonesia, many of the door patterns are symbolic.
 Each door is influenced by a different culture.

 Doors created with Arabic design have detailed carvings on the door frames and a series of carvings in Arabic script.
 Gurajati doors have Indian artisan influences.
 They are easily recognised by their square shutters sunk into the doors.
 Indian doors typically use big brass decorations and buttons.

 However, local Swahili doors are the ultimate masterpieces.
 They contain artistic designs such as flowers, vines and local emblems.